BayAreaMetro/DataViz/SpatialAnalysisMapping/PublishingSharingAGOL.md

 5. Ensure that content is tagged appropriately.
 See [tag strategy](https://mtcdrive.app.box.com/file/198480762097)
 6. Share with public group(s) that best suites the content topic area(s).
 See [topic areas](https://mtcdrive.app.box.com/file/198481954367)

-### Separate this conversation to be specifically about Open Data Layers
-7. Share with Open Data Group (Any content shared with this group will be made available on MTC's Open Data Portal).
-See [MTC Open Data Layer Library](http://mtc.maps.arcgis.com/home/group.html?id=354e5d5c541c46a985891de9bfaa9703#overview) to see content already shared within the group.

 ### Web Maps

 1. Ensure web layers used in web map have followed the process outlined in the [Web Layers Section](#web-layers)